katnguyen143/katnguyen143/README.md

 -  cal '25 grad, data scientist, & web developer :3
--  open to freelance work! email me: kathrynnguyen@berkeley.edu
+-  open to freelance work! email me for inquiries: kathrynnguyen@berkeley.edu

 <!---
 katnguyen143/katnguyen143 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.